jmhutchison/QGIS-Training-Manual/animal_health/exercise6.rst

 .. image:: ../_static/ISIKHNAS/032.png
    :align: center

-This shows our lines formatted according to the number of livestock movements, using colour and line width.
+This shows our lines formatted using colour and line width to show the number of animals in each movement.
+The darker, thicker line has

 |IC|
 --------------------------------------------------------------------------------

 This chapter has been designed to show you how to use QGIS in a practical and useful way, using real data obtained from the iSIKHNAS database.
+The exercises have been developed to show examples of actual tasks you may be asked to carry out by your supervisor.

 It is only a small example of what you can do using the QGIS software.
 If you are interested, do not be afraid to explore the software.
 Use the internet to search for new ways to create particular maps, or investigate different ways of doing things.